-The institution must calculate a refund using all possible refund policies in accordance with state and federal laws and regulations.
+A Student Financial Aid (SFA) refund applies when your payments and financial aid credits exceed your charges.
+The institution must calculate a refund using the refund policies in accordance with state and federal laws and regulations.

 FINANCIAL AID ENROLLMENT AND ATTENDANCE POLICIES